As required by the US Constitution, the federal government conducts a census of all people living within the country every ten years.

 Among other things, the census helps determine the distribution of federal funds and how many representatives each state should be allocated in the US House.

-Conducting an accurate and thorough census requires thousands of workers, many of whom are required to go door to door, and this year’s process will prove a drastically different undertaking than in years past, as census workers are faced with an unexpected hiccup in the form of the pandemic.
+Conducting an accurate and thorough census requires thousands of workers, many of whom are required to go door to door, and this year’s process will prove a drastically different undertaking than in years past, as census workers are faced with an unexpected hiccup in the form of the COVID-19 pandemic.
 However, the census is still expected to be completed.

 With so much going on, here are the basics about the US Census.